 For combo sleepers, we say the GhostBed is a decent option because it’s suitable for back, stomach, and side sleepers.
 However, we will note that the bed’s slow responsiveness can make switching positions a little more work than you might like.

-We’re going to have to say no on this one.
 Generally speaking, we like to suggest hybrid beds that incorporate coils for heavier folks.
 The coils are more supportive and resilient.

 GhostBed is an all-foam mattress and it isn’t especially thick (11”), although it is actually thicker than Tuft & Needle, Leesa, and a lot of other popular online mattresses.
 While it is fairly durable, it isn’t very firm, and a larger sleeper will find it to be even softer.